russellgordon/ics4u-s1-2024-25/content/source-ics4u/s1/All Classes/Thread 1, Day 4.md

 ---
 ## Agenda
 1. Tutorial: Writing Unit Tests
-2. Concept: Algorithmic Efficiency
-3. Exercise: Automate Puzzle Testing
+2. Exercise: Automate Puzzle Testing
-4. Setup: Running Applications on a Device
+3. Concept: Algorithmic Efficiency
+	- How can we make the RSA Numbers implementation more efficient?

 ## Things to do before our next class

-- [ ] Please update your computer to macOS 14.7 and Xcode to 16.0.
+- [ ] Write about what you learned today in a portfolio entry on [Notion](https://notion.so).
+	- Be sure to include a few screenshots of your progress.